 Is China a Leviathan?

-This paper offers a new data set and window to empirically test Leviathan theory in the sense of China's transition economy.
-By combining time series and cross-section regression analysis and various variables used by previous empirical studies, we test the Leviathan hypothesis for vertical decentralization, horizontal fragmentation and intergovernmental collusion at national and provincial level, respectively.
-Our empirical results lend support to Leviathan hypothesis, especially, under the condition of absence of traditional democratic electoral constraint.
+To address the problem why China, as a communist country, moves in the opposite direction when the public sector has undergoing a continuous growth in most Western economies since the World War I, we offer a new approach that the de facto fiscal decentralization curtails government size in transition China according to Leviathan theory.
+Meanwhile, by combining time series and cross-section regression analysis and various variables used by previous empirical studies, this paper tests the Leviathan hypothesis for vertical decentralization, horizontal fragmentation and intergovernmental collusion at national and provincial level, respectively, based on the new data set of China.
+Our empirical results not only explain Chinese shrinking government size, but also lend support to Leviathan hypothesis, especially, under the condition of absence of traditional democratic electoral constraint.

 |Keywords||China, Leviathan, fiscal decentralization, transition economy|

 Zhu, Z., & Krug, B..
 (2005).
 Is China a Leviathan?
 (No. ERS-2004-103-ORG).
 ERIM report series research in management Erasmus Research Institute of Management.
 Retrieved from http://hdl.handle.net/1765/6551